chongpig/CS2100/# CS2100 Lecture 1&2 Overview of C Progrmming.md

 * Overflow:
 	positive + positive -> negative
 	negative + negative -> positive
-## 10. 1s Complement onn Addition/Substraction
+## 10. 1s Complement on Addition/Subtraction
 * Addition:
 	1. Perform binary addition
 	2. if there is a carry out of the MSB, add 1 to the result
 	3. Check for overflow.
-Overflow occurs if result is p[[psite sign of A and B.
+Overflow occurs if result is opposite sign of A and B.
-* Substraction:
+* Subtraction:
-	1.Take B 1s complemenet
+	1.Take B 1s complement
 	2.Add 1s complement of B to A
 ## 11. Excess Representation
-It allows the range of values to be distributed evenly between the positive and negatice values, by a simple translation Excess-n means 00..0 = -n
+It allows the range of values to be distributed evenly between the positive and negative values, by a simple translation Excess-n means 00..0 = -n

 ## 12. Real Numbers
 1. Fixed-Point Representation: the number of bits allocated for the whole number part and fractional par are fixed
 2. Floating-Point Representation
-	allow us to represenet very large or very small numbers 3 compoments: sign, exponent and mantissa(fraction)
+	allow us to represent very large or very small numbers 3 components: sign, exponent and mantissa(fraction)
-	the base(radix) is assumedn to be 2
+	the base(radix) is assumed to be 2
 	Two formats:
 		Single-precision(32 bits): 1-bit sign, 8 bit exponent with bias -127(excess+127), 23 -bit mantissa
-		Double-precision(64 bits): 1-bit sign, 11 bit exponent with bias -1023(excess+1023), and 52 bit mantisssa
+		Double-precision(64 bits): 1-bit sign, 11 bit exponent with bias -1023(excess+1023), and 52 bit mantissa
 	* Sign bit : 0 for positive , 1 for negative
-	* Mantissa is normalised with an implicit leading bit 1
+	* Mantissa is normalized with an implicit leading bit 1
-		* $110.1_2$ -> normalised -> $1.101_2 * 2^2$ -> only 101 is stored in the mantissa field
+		* $110.1_2$ -> normalized -> $1.101_2 * 2^2$ -> only 101 is stored in the mantissa field
 		* $0.00101101_2$ -> normalised -> $1.01101_2 * 2^{-3}$ -> only 01101 is stored in the mantissa field
 ---
 # L4 Pointers